At this time I am selective in which projects I take on due to time constraints

 Reader report: $100 for up to 80,000 words; $250 for 81,000 – 100,000 words; $350 101,000-120,000

-As of Summer 2017, I have worked as a Literary Agent’s Intern for Prospect Agency reading the Slush Pile, compiling Reader Reports, and doing other tasks.
+As of Summer 2017, I have worked as a Literary Agent’s Intern for Carrie Pestritto at Prospect Agency and the Laura Dail Literary Agency reading the Slush Pile, compiling Reader Reports, and doing other tasks.
 With this position, I have a clear understanding of Literary Agent expectations, and the state of the literary market – especially for works of Historical Fiction, Mystery (cozy etc.), YA (Fantasy, Contemporary, Historical Fiction), Chick Lit, Narrative non-fiction, Romance, and MG.

 I am a junior at Emory University in Atlanta Georgia, where I am studying History and English.
 Over the past six years, I have worked on my own creative work of fiction, which I am in the midst of revising and resubmitting per the request of a literary agent.